 The M&I rates for both in-state and out-of-state travel are the same as those for federal employees, and are available on the General Services Administration web site.
 As with lodging, there is a standard rate for the CONUS, and a list of exceptions.

 Reimbursement for meals and incidentals, for the day of departure, shall be three-fourths (3/4) of the appropriate M&I CONUS rate prescribed for the lodging location.
 Reimbursement for M&I for the day of return shall be three-fourths (3/4) of the M&I rate applicable to the preceding calendar day.

 To determine reimbursement for a single meal, when appropriate, refer to General Services Administration’s website.
 The University will not reimburse meals when overnight travel is not involved, unless the same-day travel exceeds twelve (12) hours.
 When travel exceeds this threshold, travelers may receive reimbursement for actual receipts up to three-fourths (3/4) of the applicable M&I per diem.

 When registration fees for approved conferences, conventions, seminars, and/or meetings include meals, no separate claim or reimbursement will be allowed for meals included with paid registration fees.

 B. Out-of-Country Meals.
 Out-of-country meals are reimbursed at actual expense with receipts.
 If no receipts are provided, the maximum rate will be the maximum CONUS rate for out-of-state travel.

 C. Official Banquets.
 When the expense for an official banquet of a meeting or conference is a separate fee from the registration fee, and is in excess of the meal allowance, the excess will be allowed, provided a receipt or proper explanation of the charge is submitted.

 D. Business Meals.
-See Policy 661 Meals and Refreshments for both On and Off Campus for criteria on reimbursement for business meals.
+See Policy 661 Food and Beverages for criteria on reimbursement for business meals.

 VII.
 Miscellaneous Expenses